MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Introduction

-\begin{itemize} \item A new few-shot brain decoding task is designed and a few-shot brain decoding framework - MindShot is accordingly proposed to alleviate the scarcity of new individual fMRI-image pairs by introducing cross-individual prior. \item A lightweight HRF adapter with Fourier-based cross-subject supervision is constructed to eliminate inter-individual differences and synthesize images with semantic fidelity. \item Extensive experiments demonstrate the effectiveness and practicality of MindShot, and the results show that the MindShot outperforms the SOTA methods under per-subject-per-model paradigm. \end{itemize}
+\begin{itemize} \item A new few-shot brain decoding task is designed and a few-shot brain decoding framework---MindShot---is accordingly proposed to alleviate the scarcity of new-subject fMRI-image pairs by incorporating cross-subject prior.

+\item A Multi-Subject Pretraining (MSP) framework based on multi-modal contrastive learning is constructed to mine the cross-subject prior. \item The Fourier-based cross-subject Knowledge Distillation (FKD) module is presented to reduce inter-individual differences, improve the decoding adaptability to new subjects, and ultimately enhance the semantic fidelity of reconstructed images.